 Now that you’ve been introduced to SQL’s Common Table Expressions, it’s time to practice.
 The

 WITH statement is a precursor to recursion, which is a useful and interesting feature of SQL.
 Why not revisit any of your old queries that have many subqueries and rewrite them using CTEs?
-And if you don’t feel ready for doing it on your own yet, give Vertabelo Academy Recursive Queries course a try!
+And if you don’t feel ready for doing it on your own yet, improve your skills with Vertabelo Academy Recursive Queries course!